-The information from two firing sequences of 16 lasers is contained in each data block.
-Each packet contains the data from 24 firing sequences in 12 data blocks.
+The information from one firing sequence of 32 lasers is contained in each data block.
+Each data packet has 12 data blocks.

 Only one Azimuth is returned per data block.

 A data block consists of 100 bytes of binary data: